Dpi exported tasks with array inputs don't compile.

 Let me know if I can help with testcases or beta testing.

-#3 Updated by Wilson Snyder almost 8 years ago
+#3 Updated by Wilson Snyder about 8 years ago

 - Category set to Unsupported